 We don’t track sick days either.
 If you’re under the weather, take the time you need to feel better within reason.
 Basecamp recognizes, too, that your mental health is just as important as your physical health.
 Consider taking a mental health day every now and again when you’re feeling overwhelmed or mentally fatigued.
 If a day or two won’t cut it, we’ll work with you to find a way to reduce the burden of your work at Basecamp on your overall mental health.
 We really do want your work at Basecamp to be the best work you do in your life, and we appreciate that that’s not possible if you’re uncertain about your health.

 Your outlets at Basecamp if you’re feeling your mental or physical health is taking a toll on your work?
 So many to choose from!
 We have Carecamp, a project in Basecamp dedicated to discussing all aspects of self-care.
 You can go to your manager at any time or during one of your regular 1:1 meetings.
 You can go to Andrea at any time, who with your permission can work with your manager to help you.
 Additionally, your manager should check in with you, proactively, to periodically make sure you’re doing okay.

-If you are under treatment or recovery for a serious medical condition and are unable to work because of it, let us know and you can take four weeks off at 100% pay.
+If you are under treatment or recovery for a serious medical condition and are unable to work for a week or more because of it, let us know and you can take four weeks off at 100% pay.
 If after that, you’re still unable to work, Basecamp will continue to pay you 70% of your pay until you’re better, up to twelve weeks off.
 These days are an emergency reserve, separate from your vacation/sick time described above.
 If after this period of time, you still cannot work, talk to your manager, Jason, David, or Andrea, and we will discuss what comes next on a case-by-case basis.

 Employee Assistance Program (EAP)